Why talking is important for communication and relationships

 Instead, it can help to think about what’s most important for your partner to hear, then try to describe it in as few words as possible.
 For example, ‘Jordy wants you to be at his music concert this weekend.
 It’s on at the same time as your gym class.
 Do you think you can skip your class this week?’

 Sometimes other issues and concerns will come up, but it’s best to stay focused on the topic.
-For example, ‘I know you hardly get any time for yourself these days and we can talk about that later, but can we first decide if you can be at Jordy’s concert?’
+For example, ‘I know you hardly get any time for yourself these days and we can talk about that later.
+Can we first decide if you can be at Jordy’s concert?’

 It’s better to share your own feelings and thoughts about a situation – particularly vulnerable feelings like worry, doubt or sadness – instead of talking about what your partner is or isn’t doing.

-Your partner is likely to feel more open and less defensive if you take this approach.
+Your partner is likely to feel more open and less defensive if you use these kinds of statements.

 Some ways of talking are likely to hurt your partner’s feelings and make your partner less likely to listen to you.
 So try to avoid: